drduh/macOS-Security-and-Privacy-Guide/README.md

 ## System activation

-As part of Apple's [theft prevention system](https://support.apple.com/102541), Apple silicon Macs will need to activate with Apple's servers to check against the database of stolen Macs.
+As part of Apple's [theft prevention system](https://support.apple.com/102541), Apple silicon Macs will need to activate with Apple's servers every time you reinstall macOS to check against the database of stolen Macs.

 ## Admin and standard user accounts